llucbrell/audrey2/readme.md

 Help Audrey to grow with human blood..
 Now, choose one of this topics and don't become a dentist!

--terriffic table display
+- terriffic table display
--bloody progress bar
+- bloody progress bar
--Feed audrey with data from temp files
+- Feed audrey with data from temp files

 <!---display of more than ascii symbols
 -->